-Casein is a slow digesting protein.
-Casein clots in stomach, forming large globules of protein (1).
+Casein is a slow digesting protein, it clots in stomach, forming small round particles of protein (1).

-This slows down the rate of the gastric emptying, meaning amino acids in casein enter the bloodstream at a sustained rate.
+The casein therefore passes slowly from your stomach to the small intestine, meaning the amino acids in casein enter the bloodstream at a sustained rate.

 Just one scoop of micellar protein contains a massive 24g of protein.
-Protein has been shown in tons of scientific studies to increase protein synthesis and the development of lean muscle mass.
-During a workout in order to make progress muscle fibres must be torn and repaired.
+Protein has been shown in tons of scientific studies to increase transportation and the development of lean muscle mass.
+During a workout, in order to make progress, muscle fibres must be torn and repaired.